feilipu/Arduino_FreeRTOS_Library/readme.md

 It has been created to provide access to FreeRTOS capabilities, with full compatibility to the Arduino environment.
 It does this by keeping hands off almost everything, and only touching the minimum of hardware to be successful.

-If you want to use on family of renesas Arduino later from Arduino Uno R4, it is [already included](https://github.com/arduino/ArduinoCore-renesas/tree/main/libraries/Arduino_FreeRTOS).
+If you want to use on family of renesas Arduino like Arduino Uno R4, it is [already included](https://github.com/arduino/ArduinoCore-renesas/tree/main/libraries/Arduino_FreeRTOS).

 ## Usage & Further Reading